 …I don’t plot in my writing, I am what people call a pantser.
 I have two guys, a vague idea of story and off I go.
 When I have tried to plot, and I know what is happening when, I get bored, and lose interest (I am so fickle).
 So, I like to meet my characters as I go along.

 But what happens when you are thinking about writing a trilogy with three couples but a crime that links them all.
 I did this in Montana, but it was very much ‘things happening as I wrote’.
-I knew Justin was missing, but was he dead?
-I knew that Adam was injured and had sever memory loss, but how much would he remember?
+I knew Justin was missing but was he dead?
+I knew that Adam was injured and had severe memory loss, but how much would he remember?
 How nice was the life that other characters lived?
 How could I ground the story in reality?

 In fact, I don’t think I ever had an idea of how the crime would unfold in Montana.
 The same happened in ‘A Reason To Stay’.
 I had no idea what the actual crime was, and why these bodies were being found in the snow on the mountain.
 But, somehow, as I wrote, and I discovered my characters, it came to me, and of course, I had to go back and fix bits and pieces, but in general it was smooth and a twist not a lot of people saw coming.

 Now back to plotting and the trilogy issue – I decided I knew who the baddie was, why they’d done the ‘thing’ and that was it… so I decided I needed to at least have the beats of the story so I could hit them in each book.
 The beat is a conceptual turning point in my story, clues, hints, the romance itself impacting on the crime story.

 So, I sat down with my post-it notes (mauve for characters, orange for the plot, yellow for motivation, if you’re interested!) and began to create my new world.
 The town of Lancaster Falls is based on a town I visited in PA earlier this year, so I have that pretty much in my head, and now I have the beats of the crime story.